 Cybercrime also includes the use of computers and computer networks to transmit or receive illegal materials, such as child pornography, or to buy and sell illegal items like drugs.
 The use of the internet for copyright infringement can result in criminal prosecution, such as the case against Megaupload, a file-sharing website that once accounted for four percent of global internet traffic.

 Some U.S. states have passed laws regarding online stalking and harassment, as well as “cyberbullying.”
 The federal statute prohibiting “obscene or harassing telephone calls” has also been applied to obscene or harassing internet communications.
-At least 11 states have passed laws that prohibit posting intimate photos of other people online without permission, commonly known as “revenge porn” laws.
+A majority of states have passed laws that prohibit posting intimate photos of other people online without permission, commonly known as “revenge porn” laws.

 In some cases of cybercrime, a computer or computer network is a target rather than a tool used to commit an offense.
 Malicious code, such as a computer virus, may be used in a targeted attack, or it may be released onto the Internet to sow chaos.
 A common type of cyberattack is called a distributed denial-of-service (DDoS) attack.
 Its purpose is to interrupt or disable a server, making it unavailable to other users on the Internet.
 This is often done by overloading a server with requests for access, causing it to essentially shut down network access.
 After the raid on Megaupload mentioned above, the U.S. Department of Justice’s website was disabled by a DDoS attack.